Anton495/graph-isomorphism/README.md

 | graph8c.g6 | 293 364 | 280 | 0.095% |
 | graph9c.g6 | 90 277 837 | no data | — |

+As the number of vertices and edges for random graphs increases, the number of false positive pairs decreases quite quickly and tends to zero.

 ## Strongly Regular Graphs

 | Type | Total pairs | False positives | % false positives |